|

 Most communities are deeply aware of the sacrifice first responders make daily.
 Not only do first responders give up time with family and a significant measure of personal safety, but many also sacrifice their mental health for the job.
 While most people shy away from violence, tumultuous domestic situations and trauma, police officers, emergency medical service providers, and firefighters willingly put themselves on the frontline for the sake of their communities.

 Being a first responder isn’t a role that’s suitable for everyone.
 Those who choose this field are passionate about their work, but they’re bombarded with stressors that most people on the outside are unable to understand.
-Experiencing trauma second-hand and even being the target of violence at times has a significant impact on mental health.
+Experiencing trauma second-hand and even being the target of violence at times has a significant impact on first responders’ mental health.

 Challenging Environments